zardini123/Xen-MIDI-Retuner/README.md

 <sup>+</sup> _Instrument (a.k.a.
 Synth) plugins are defined as a plugin with MIDI input and Audio output.
 Some DAWs support being able to route the MIDI output from Instrument plugins._

+#### Download your recommended version

-Head to GitHub's Releases tab to be presented with options of downloading Xen MIDI Retuner ([click here to head to Releases](https://github.com/zardini123/Xen-MIDI-Retuner/releases)).
+Head to GitHub's Releases tab to be presented with options of downloading Xen MIDI Retuner.
 Navigate slightly downward to find an Assets tab filled with hyperlinks.
-Each hyperlink is a different download version of Xen MIDI Retuner.
+Each hyperlink is a different download version of Xen MIDI Retuner. ([Open Releases in a new tab and continue reading.](https://github.com/zardini123/Xen-MIDI-Retuner/releases)).

 First locate the downloads made for your operating system (macOS, Windows).